Geoscience

 Pre-requisites: GEOS 428 or permission of the instructor.

 Advanced course in geographic information systems and their applications.
-Each student will be responsible for designing and carrying out a GIS project using real world data.
+Each student is responsible for designing and carrying out a GIS project using real world data.
 Course required for certification in GIS.

 Analysis of the kinematics and mechanics of rock deformation and an introduction to geologic structures.
-Laboratory introduces the solution of structural geology problems, the map-based interpretation of geologic structures and the creation of geologic cross sections.
+Laboratory introduces the solution of structural geology problems, the map-based interpretation of geologic structures, and the creation of geologic cross sections.
+Companion course to GEOS 430L.

 Notes: Continuation of an introduction to geologic structures from GEOS 430.
 Weekly field trips and laboratory exercises required.